 What are the qualities you value most?

 Do you want to get up and running as fast as possible?
-Then you may want a software with the least amount of sign-up hassle.
+If so, you may want software with the least amount of sign-up hassle.
 Do you want great customer service and support along the way?
 Then you’ll need to know which software provides it reliably.

 In the payment processing world, the various software tools all tend to do what they do best in their own specialized field.

-And while it may be tricky to say which is the best payment processor for small business, we may be able to say which tools are better equipped for certain areas of interest.
+And while it may be tricky to say which is the best payment processor for small business overall, we may be able to say which tools are better equipped for certain areas of interest.

-First popularized through eBay in the 90s, PayPal is possibly the most well-known among top payment processors today, which is no surprise, since what it offers is very convenient.
+First popularized through eBay in the 90s, PayPal is possibly the most well-known among top payment processors today.

-Pricing is transparent — PayPal charges a 2.7% flat charge on all transactions, and for purely online retailers, they charge 2.9% plus $0.30 of every online transaction.
+Pricing is transparent — PayPal charges 2.99% + 49¢ for cardholder-entered transactions and 3.49% + 9¢ for card-on-file transactions.
 Other than that, there’s no application setup, contracts, termination fees, or monthly fees at all.

 PayPal makes it very easy to get started, and very versatile in its uses, so if you’re new to small business payment processors and need something that’s quick and painless to set up, this may be a great option to start with.